 Shaw Nature Reserve programs are designed to immerse students in inquiry, exploration, and problem solving while experiencing the Missouri landscape.
-It's just a short drive from St. Louis.
 For up-to-date information about our programs, upcoming events, and policies, please visit our website at shawnature.org.

 Day Programs at the Nature Reserve